cloudandcloud2020/learning-spark/src/main/java/com/nileshgule/movielens/MovieLens.md

 Assumption is that the extracted contents of the zip file are available in folder named `ml-latest` in the root directory of the project

+To fix the error with zsh while running parallel option for spark master local[2] run the following command before submitting the spark-submit
+`setopt nonomatch`

 ### Run MoviesCsvReader program

 ```bash